Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - At home, the Chiefs are winless ATS (0-5) as 2.5-point favorites or more.

-- This year, in five home games, Kansas City has hit the over twice.
+- In five home games this year, Kansas City has hit the over twice.

-- Away from home, Dallas is unbeaten against the spread and 3-1 overall.
+- Dallas is unbeaten against the spread, and 3-1 overall, away from home.

-- On the road, the Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more.
+- The Cowboys are unbeaten ATS (1-0) on the road as 2.5-point underdogs or more.

-- In four away games this year, Dallas has hit the over twice.
+- This season, in four away games, Dallas has gone over the total twice.

-- The average total in Cowboys away games this season is 51.9 points, 4.1 fewer than this outing's over/under (56).
+- The average total in Cowboys away games this season is 51.9 points, 4.1 fewer than this matchup's over/under (56).

 Powered by Data Skrive.